Factors Affecting Lead Acid Battery Life and Performance

 The battery charging equation is given below.

 Lead sulfate converts into the active material at the anode and cathode during the charging process.
-The oxygen(O2) gas is liberated at the anode, and the hydrogen(H2) gas is liberated at the cathode when the battery is about to charge.
-If the battery is charged above capacity, pernicious effects will happen.
+During charging, oxygen (O₂) is released at the anode, while hydrogen (H₂) is released at the cathode.

 • The gas formation during overcharging causes water to break down into hydrogen and oxygen gas.
 The gas formed interacts with the active material, which scrubs the active material.
 As a result, the battery charging and discharging capacity deteriorated for the next cycles.